Mini Park Bench Makeover

 When my husband got home and looked at the bench he thought the animals looked a little flat.

-So…I rubbed DecoArt Champagne Ice Metallic Lustre™ Wax* on them to make them stand
+So…I rubbed DecoArt Champagne Ice Metallic Lustre™ Wax* on the metal to make them stand

 out.
 I added a little metallic lustre™ wax* on the bench frame as well.